vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Preamble

-Few scholars can claim mastery of such a wide range of different fields within the discipline of Indology as Prof Dr Oskar von Hin¨uber.
+Few scholars can claim mastery of such a wide range of different fields within the discipline of Indology as Prof Dr Oskar von Hinüber.
 One of the branches of learning that owes a great deal to his studies is Indian epigraphy.
 My con tribution here is meant as a humble tribute to Oskar and his work.

 Introduction